Skip to main content

 Result Formatting and Aliases

-SQL lets you rename columns or tables in your result using aliases.
+SQL lets you rename columns or tables in your results using aliases.
 This makes your queries and output easier to read and understand, especially in reports or dashboards.

 Column Aliases with AS